 By default, OAuth tokens are cached in a local file per DVC repository, located

 Do not use an API key or client ID from the DVC Application in an external package or tool.
 Per the Google User Data Policy, your application must accurately represent itself when authenticating to Google API services.

 If you use DVC inside another package or application that executes its own logic — as opposed to code in DVC or by the user — you must communicate this clearly to the user.
-Do not use credentials from the DVC Application; instead, use credentials associated with your project or your user.
+Do not use credentials from the DVC Application; instead, use credentials associated with your project or user.